Weihnachtslieder, Op. 8 (Cornelius): Structure

 Cornelius wrote both "Die Hirten" and "Die Könige" in two versions.
 The second version of song "Die Könige" incorporates in the piano the melody of Philipp Nicolai's hymn "Wie schön leuchtet der Morgenstern" in slow motion.

 Publication

-The work was published in Leipzig in 1870 by E. W. Fritzsch as Weihnachtslieder [music] : ein Cyklus für eine Singstimme mit Pianofortebegleitung : Op.
+The work was published in Leipzig in 1870 by E. W. Fritzsch as Weihnachtslieder : ein Cyklus für eine Singstimme mit Pianofortebegleitung : Op.
 8 / Text und Musik von Peter Cornelius.
 The dedication reads: "Meiner lieben Schwester Frau Elisabeth Schily."
 (To my dear sister Mrs. E. Sch.).

 Three of the songs were arranged for choir a cappella for five to eight voices by Clytus Gottwald, published by Carus-Verlag in 2011.
 In "Die Hirten" Gottwald took Liszt's suggestion fürther to quote the melody of the Christmas carol "Den die Hirten lobeten sehre" ("Quem pastores laudavere", shortened to Quempas) in the choral accompaniment.